 Abruptly stopping citalopram use can cause severely uncomfortable withdrawal symptoms as well as something called SSRI discontinuation syndrome, which can include symptoms of depression, anxiety, dizziness, nausea, headaches, irritability, and insomnia.

 Common Celexa withdrawal symptoms include:

 - Panic attacks

 The symptoms of Celexa withdrawal can be very uncomfortable and may even become dangerous if they are left untreated, but medical detox can provide a safe and stable environment where a person can recover from Celexa addiction.

+Detox is often the first step of Celexa treatment.
 Medical detox takes place in a home-like environment and consists of personalized medical treatment for the symptoms of withdrawal.
-Clinical care is also provided with individual and group counseling, so clients can process the various emotions and feelings they experience s a result of Celexa withdrawal.
+Clinical care is also provided during Celexa detox with individual and group counseling, so clients can process the various emotions and feelings they experience s a result of Celexa withdrawal.

 The half-life of Celexa is approximately 36 hours, so it can linger in the body for days.
 As a result, Celexa withdrawal symptoms may last longer than some other antidepressant drugs with shorter half-lives like Zoloft, but the withdrawal symptoms will likely be less severe.
 Below is an approximate withdrawal timeline for Celexa.